 Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
 A dividend is the distribution of a company's earnings paid out to shareholders; it's often viewed by its dividend yield, a metric that measures a dividend as a percent of the current stock price.
 Many academic studies show that dividends account for significant portions of long-term returns, with dividend contributions exceeding one-third of total returns in many cases.

 First American Financial in Focus

-Looking at dividend growth, the company's current annualized dividend of $1.68 is up 5% from last year.
-Over the last 5 years, First American Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 15.39%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, First American Financial's payout ratio is 34%, which means it paid out 34% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.68 is up 5% from last year.
+In the past five-year period, First American Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 15.39%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+First American Financial's current payout ratio is 34%.
+This means it paid out 34% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for FAF for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.86 per share, representing a year-over-year earnings growth rate of 15.99%.
+FAF is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $4.93 per share, representing a year-over-year earnings growth rate of 17.66%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report